-Any serious incident, that is where very aggressive or uncontrolled behaviour has put other children at risk or has endangered the safety of the child concerned (including child-on-child abuse), must be discussed with the Headmaster and entered onto the serious sanctions log, which is kept in the office and electronically.
-An entry onto this log must be completed when a child is given a minus mark or worse.
-It must be discussed with parents or guardians when a child has been entered onto the log.
-The Headmaster regularly checks the incident log so that behavioural patterns can be identified which are then reported to the Head for consideration and action by the Senior Leadership Team (SLT).
+Any serious incident, where very aggressive or uncontrolled behaviour has put other children at risk or has endangered the safety of the child concerned (including child-on-child abuse), must be discussed with the Headmaster and entered onto CPOMS, the school's electronic records platform.
+An entry onto CPOMS must be completed when a child is given a minus mark or worse.
+It must be discussed with parents or guardians when a child has been entered onto CPOMS.
+The Headmaster and Deputy Head regularly check CPOMS so that behavioural patterns can be identified which are then actioned by the Senior Leadership Team (SLT).
 Please refer to our Exclusion Policy for extreme cases, also to our Anti-Bullying Policy and our safeguarding policy.